Mawti7/python_oop/README.md

 ## About the Author

-I'm [Aditya Kasyap](https://www.adityakasyap.com), a Data Scientist and AI enthusiast with experience in Machine Learning, AI, and Data Visualization.
-This project demonstrates my Python programming skills and understanding of Object-Oriented Programming principles.
+This project was created by [Aditya Kasyap](https://www.adityakasyap.com), a Data Scientist and AI enthusiast with experience in Machine Learning, AI, and Data Visualization.
+The exercises showcase practical applications of Object-Oriented Programming concepts and HTTP request handling in Python.

 **Connect with me:**
 - 🌐 **Portfolio**: [www.adityakasyap.com](https://www.adityakasyap.com)